dwp/dataworks-kafka-reconciliation-infrastructure/README.md

 This repo contains the code to generate the manifest report itself and so will explain the technical details here.

 ### Create Athena tables
 The first step is to generate Athena tables for the manifest sets.
-There are sql template files for creating these tables that CI passes in the location of the manifest sets from the terraform outputs.
+This is done by the `glue_launcher` lambda.
+There are sql template files for creating these tables that are packaged in the `glue-launcher` lambda release.
 Two tables are created - one for import and one for export.
 They act as layers over the top of the S3 locations - when a query is executed in Athena, it actually runs directly against the S3 files using the table as a structure pointer for the files.
 We use CSV format for the manifests and this correlates to columns in the Athena tables.

 ### Execute Glue job
 AWS Glue is used to generate a combined table from the import and export Athena tables.
 To do this, there is a job (stored and deployed from aws-ingestion repo) which gets the data from the Athena tables and performs pyspark jobs on the data to generate a full table of all records.
+This Glue job is invoked by the `glue_launcher` lambda if a success or failure status has been received from the `batch_corporate_storage_coalescer` batch jobs and no other corporate storage coalescer jobs exist in the batch queue.
 Matching ids from both tables go on the same row and calculations like which manifest set has the earliest timestamp, the types of records and other things are worked out in the glue job and added to the table.
 The results are saved are perquet files (a format similar to json but more performant for big data queries).
 The glue job produces another Athena table for the combined data and this acts like the others.
 The difference is that this table sits over the parquet files in S3.
 If they were json format all the sql queries we run would time out.

 ### Generate the queries
 In the athena kafka docker repo, there are lots of SQL queries which we use to run against the combined table and produce the reports.
 See the top of this document for the explanations of each query output.
 Technically, these are Presto SQL queries as Athena runs Presto SQL under the hood.
 This is slightly different to Oracle syntax, MS SQL syntax or other SQL flavours but has documentation on the internet to help.